Founding developers Alasdair Davies, Robin Freeman and Rachael Kemp

 Horizon is an open source plug-and-play solution to develop or deploy your own satellite telemetry solution.

-The ARGOS Horizon GPS Dev Board includes GPS, Bluetooth 5.0, a 9-axis accelerometer, 3G cellular.
-It connects to the ARGOS satellite.
-It is a GPS logger and an ARGOS satellite communication control board.
-It is programmable over USB to configure GPS and ARGOS transmitter settings.
+The ARGOS Horizon GPS Dev Board includes GPS, Bluetooth 5.0, a 9-axis accelerometer and supports an external 3G cellular board (also open source).
+It is a GPS logger and an ARGOS satellite communication control board, suitable for tracking wildlife, environmental assets or embedded into custom devices (UAVs, buoys, marine equipment).
+It is programmable over USB or bluetooth using a free Python command line tool to configure GPS and ARGOS transmitter settings.

 The Dev Board connects easily to the ARGOS Horizon Module (containing the ARGOS ARTIC R2 satellite transmitter).
 Using the picoblade cable gets you up and running quickly.
 It is compatible with the next generation ARGOS-4 satellites and the future KINEIS constellation of nanosatellites.